OpenTermsArchive/engine/scripts/import/README.md

 - Ignore commits which are not a document snapshot (like renaming or documentation commits).
 - Rename document types according to declared rules.
 See the [renamer module documentation](../renamer/README.md).
 - Rename services according to declared rules.
 See the [renamer module documentation](../renamer/README.md).
+- Handle duplicates, so you can run it twice without worrying about duplicate entries in the database.